 - Rather, the list should identify the major pieces of equipment (such as vehicles and any movable item owned by the company worth more than a couple thousand dollars or so) as well as their estimated depreciated value.

 - Additionally, the business seller should have an idea of what their current inventory is worth at cost.

 - Inventory (unlike equipment) consists of items that may be sold to the public.

 - Often times, inventory is not included in the business evaluation and is sold separately by the seller to the buyer at cost.

 Seller’s Role in the Business Must Be Evaluated

 An often overlooked part of the business sales process is determining how the seller (and potentially family members of the seller) will be replaced by the buyer of the business.
-Thus an important factor of the evaluation process is exploring the precise role of the seller (and potentially family members of the seller) in the business.
-The more absentee a seller is in the business, the higher the valuation of the business.
-This is because the buyer will not face any expenses (by virtue of hiring more staff or having to work in the business himself or herself) or risks (that staff or customers may leave) in having to replacing the owner.
-If the seller does have an active role in the business (which is typically the case), then a well thought out plan must be constructed as far as how a smooth transition can occur.
+An important factor of the evaluation process is exploring the precise role of the seller (and family members of the seller) in the business.
+The more absentee a seller and their family members are in the business, then the easier it is for the buyer to step in and assume the ownership role.
+This generally results in a higher valuation of the business.
+If the seller does have an active role in the business (which is typically the case), then they should plan for a smooth transition after the sale.